RzrZrx/Gluetun-qBittorrent-Port-Updater-Script-For-unRAID/Setup/Setup Gluetun UP_COMMAND adaptation .md

 Then verify that qBittorrent has received the new port:
 1. Open the qBittorrent WebUI.
 2. Go to Tools > Options > Connection and check that the Listening Port reflects 12345.
-3. Optional) For further testing, manually change the port to a different random number, run the script again, and confirm the port updates accordingly.
+3. (Optional) For further testing, manually change the port to a different random number, run the script again, and confirm the port updates accordingly.
+4. Restart Gluetun — the port will update automatically.
 ---

 ## How the Script Works